duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/14-computing/10-pi/30-pi-led.md

 Recommended: 20 minutes

-1. Teachers cover what a REPL (Read–eval–print loop) is and what a script is
+1 - Teachers cover what a REPL (Read–eval–print loop) is and what a script is

-- Read–eval–print loop: a simple interactive computer programming environment that takes **single** user inputs, executes them, and returns the result to the user
+- Read–eval–print loop: a simple interactive computer programming environment that takes **single** user inputs, executes them, and returns the result to the user.

 - Script: a programming language for a special run-time environment that automates the execution of tasks; the tasks could alternatively be executed **one-by-one** by a human operator.

-See: Difference - script saves the commands to be run sequentially in the future
+See: Difference - script saves the commands to be run sequentially in the future.

-2. Teachers speak on Pi GPIO numbering
+2 - Teachers speak on Pi GPIO numbering

 - On the Raspberry Pi, Pin can be defined in two ways, using the **GPIO Board** and **GPIO BCM** methods.

+- **GPIO Board** refers to the naming on the Raspberry Pi board.
+This is the numbering on the Pi Hat.

 - **GPIO BCM** refers to the default pin of the Broadcom SOC channel chip.

-- **GPIO Board** refers to the naming on the Raspberry Pi board.
-This is the numbering on the Pi Hat
+This is the numbering we are going to use in this lesson.
+We need to know how the BCM pin numbering corresponds to the numberings on the Pi Hat.
+[Here it is](https://pi4j.com/1.2/pins/model-b-rev2.html).

 ### Writing a Bash Script

 Recommended: 35 minutes

-Better: Instructors show how to make and run bash scripts, delays, printing, pin setting by leading students write a bash script to make the led that they've soldered blink
+Better: Exercise: Instructors show how to make and run bash scripts, delays, printing, pin setting by leading students write a bash script to make the led that they've soldered blink.

 [See the student book for details](https://docs.duckietown.org/daffy/downloads/duckiesky_high_school_student/docs-duckiesky_high_school_student/branch/daffy-develop/duckiesky_high_school_student/out/computing_pi_led.html)